DEMOS 4 PRESETS

 You can also try 30 seconds of footage for free.

-There are 4 presets: 3 presets for film and one preset for video.
-By film, we mean a footage scanned from celluloids, while video is digitized from an analog video tape or shut by digital camera.
-There are tens of types of film and video defects to be removed.
-Typical film defects are blotches of dust, flicker, scratches.
-Typical video defects are interlace and dropouts.
+There are three presets: two for film and one for video.
+By “film,” we refer to footage scanned from celluloids, while “video” is digitized from an analog video tape or captured by a digital camera.
+There are various types of film and video defects that need to be addressed.
+Typical film defects include blotches of dust, flicker, and scratches, while typical video defects consist of interlace and dropouts.

-Both film and video may have similar defects such as noise.
-Almost any film or video footage should be stabilized.
+Both film and video may share common defects such as noise, and any film or video footage should undergo stabilization.

 If the “Film” preset is selected, the processing includes includes de-flicker, dust /noise removal, de-interlace (if needed), and stabilization.
 In addition, long vertical scratch removal algorithm is applied, if the preset Film + Dark / Light Scratches has been selected.
 The grain of the film is preserved!